 Everybody has a destiny.
 So much so, that God himself has taken a personal interest in it.
 The Bible says God has “chosen our inheritance for us”!
 That means he’s providentially tailored it just for you.
-It doesn’t mean that humans are manipulated like a dangling puppet.
-But constrained by his infinite love and perfect wisdom, God has crafted a beautiful future for those that entrust their lives to him.
+It doesn’t mean that humans are manipulated like a dangling puppets, but constrained by his infinite love, God’s wisdom has crafted a beautiful future for those that entrust their lives to him.

-I want you to open your Bibles to that familiar passage of promise found in Jeremiah 29:10—14, and let’s read the destiny that God offers.
+I want you to open your Bibles to that familiar passage of promise that’s found in Jeremiah 29, verses 10—14 and let’s read the destiny that God offers people.

 This passage discloses how God’s amazing grace is offered to his chosen people—Israel.
 But it’s not because they had done anything meritorious or grand.
 Not at all!
 Here they were rebellious, spiritually calloused, and even idolatrous!
 They had rejected the Prophets’ warnings and chosen their own course.
 As you read the Old Testament, you’re unable to ignore the numerous accounts of Israel’s rebellion.
 On one occasion, God said their sins were greater than any other nation on the planet!
 Ultimately, God used Jeremiah to prophesy how he would exile them into 70-years of Babylonian Captivity.
 But in keeping with his nature, he promised Jeremiah that he would extend mercy and restore them to their land.

 I love the words God used to comfort Israel.
 Look again at Jeremiah 29:10, because it describes God’s loving disposition toward his people:

 “When the seventy years are completed for Babylon, I will come to you. . . .”
 Let’s stop reading again.
 God’s loving thoughts toward Israel couldn’t be forgotten no matter how they had failed him!
 That’s the wonder of God’s grace!